 Code Ref.
 Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices C.2.1 - C.2.5 (cont'd) The RMTF is the decision-making body of the ERM System.
-It is chaired by a Executive Director of the Group and comprises of delegates of the Executive Director and representatives from different functions of the Group, so as to provide effective coverage of the Group as a whole.
-The RMTF is responsible for the following: Assisting the Board and the Audit Committee with overseeing the ERM System ar its implementation; Making decisions relating to the design or modification of the ERM System, i.e. ris assessment approach/methodology; Ensuring that a risk management culture is fostered and developed and that th ERM System is embedded over time into the Group's daily operations; • Performing ad hoc reviews of the ERM System, as needed; Resolving and aligning any risk management practices and activities of differe departments/functions/overseas subsidiaries that are inconsistent; Ensuring that departments/functions/overseas subsidiaries of the Group comm sufficient resources to carrying out risk management activity in accordance with th RM Policy; Reviewing and approving the Risk Inventory (which covered the operational compliance, and environmental, social and governance risks) produced as part of the annual risk assessment process performed by Functional Heads and white summarizes all key strategic, financial, operational and compliance risks identified Reviewing the results of the annual risk assessment and submitting these to the Audit Committee for its own review; and Proposing enhancements to the ERM System, including those required to fulfill an changes in regulatory requirements, and submitting these to the Audit Committee for review.
-The Internal Audit Department acts as an independent assessor of the ERM Syster In maintaining a sound ERM System, the Internal Audit Department's major responsibilities include but are not limited to the following: Carrying out independent assessments of the adequacy and effectiveness of the Group's ERM System; Acting as an advisory member of the RMTF on such matters as the desig implementation and development of the ERM System, risk assessment practice etc.; Reporting to the Audit Committee on the results of its independent assessment the scope, frequency and timing of which are subject to the discretion of the Aud Committee; and Providing administrative support in relation to the Group's risk assessment process On top of the above responsibilities, Internal Audit Department also provides a independent appraisal of the Group's financial and operating activities, and make constructive recommendations to relevant management regarding actions necessation address any areas for improvement.
-The Internal Audit Department carries out an annual risk assessment of the Group operations and derives a yearly audit plan based on the risk ratings of various auditab areas.
-The audit plan is reviewed and endorsed by the Audit Committee befo execution.
+It is chaired by an Executive Director of the Group and comprises of delegates of the Executive Directors and representatives from different functions of the Group, so as to provide effective coverage of the Group as a whole.
+The RMTF is responsible for the following: • Assisting the Board and the Audit Committee with overseeing the ERM System and its implementation; • Making decisions relating to the design or modification of the ERM System, i.e. risk assessment approach/methodology; • Ensuring that a risk management culture is fostered and developed and that the ERM System is embedded over time into the Group's daily operations; Performing ad hoc reviews of the ERM System, as needed; • Resolving and aligning any risk management practices and activities of different departments/functions/overseas subsidiaries that are inconsistent; • Ensuring that departments/functions/overseas subsidiaries of the Group commit sufficient resources to carrying out risk management activity in accordance with the RM Policy; Reviewing and approving the Risk Inventory (which covered the operational, compliance, and environmental, social and governance risks) produced as part of the annual risk assessment process performed by Functional Heads and which summarizes all key strategic, financial, operational and compliance risks identified; • Reviewing the results of the annual risk assessment and submitting these to the Audit Committee for its own review; and • Proposing enhancements to the ERM System, including those required to fulfill any changes in regulatory requirements, and submitting these to the Audit Committee for review.
+The Internal Audit Department acts as an independent assessor of the ERM System.
+In maintaining a sound ERM System, the Internal Audit Department's major responsibilities include but are not limited to the following: • Carrying out independent assessments of the adequacy and effectiveness of the Group's ERM System; • Acting as an advisory member of the RMTF on such matters as the design, implementation and development of the ERM System, risk assessment practices, etc.; • Reporting to the Audit Committee on the results of its independent assessments, the scope, frequency and timing of which are subject to the discretion of the Audit Committee; and • Providing administrative support in relation to the Group's risk assessment process.
+On top of the above responsibilities, Internal Audit Department also provides an independent appraisal of the Group's financial and operating activities, and makes constructive recommendations to relevant management regarding actions necessary to address any areas for improvement.
+The Internal Audit Department carries out an annual risk assessment of the Group's operations and derives a yearly audit plan based on the risk ratings of various auditable areas.
+The audit plan is reviewed and endorsed by the Audit Committee before execution.
 In addition to its agreed schedule of work derived from this plan, the Internal Audit Department conducts other review and investigative work as may be required.
-The results of internal audit reviews and agreed management action plan in response to the Internal Audit Department's recommendations are reported to the Executive Directors and Audit Committee periodically.
+The results of internal audit reviews and agreed management action plans in response to the Internal Audit Department's recommendations are reported to the Executive Directors and Audit Committee periodically.
 The Internal Audit Department also follows up with management regarding the implementation of the agreed action plans, to ensure that internal controls are continuously enhanced.